Yiddish and Ladino Folksongs: Are they Jewish?

 "Una pastora yo ami" [I loved a shepherdess] comes from a nineteenth century musical which was written in Greek and translated into Judezmo or Ladino, the language spoken by the Jewish community of the Balkan countries.
 The original play was written in 1891 by the Greek playwright Koromilas; it was based upon a poem by Georgios Zalokostas.
 The Judezmo version of the musical was presented in Izmir in 1903, 1905 and 1914.

 Here is a video featuring contemporary singer Yasmin Levy in a "duet" with her father, Isaac Levy, renowned collector and performer of Ladino songs.
-Note that Isaac Levy died when Yasmin was one-year-old; this version of "Una pastora", on her latest disk "Sentir", is actually a "collage".
+Note that Isaac Levy died when Yasmin was one-year-old.
+In the video - and in her latest disk "Sentir" - Yasmin is actually listening to a recording made by her late father.

 References